xT-Development/xt-robnpcs/README.md

 - Sets 'robbed' statebag on peds once they are robbed / run away, preventing them from being robbed again
 - Required cop count, or zero
 - Min / max payouts
+- Chance to receive items from peds pocket
+- Chance the ped decides to flee or beat your ass before or after robbing them
 - Blacklisted jobs
     - Set jobs can not rob locals
 - Random Chances